tuw-robotics/tuw_multi_robot/README.md

 * tuw\_multi\_robot\_local\_behavior\_controller
 * tuw\_multi\_robot\_router
 * tuw\_multi\_robot\_rviz
+* tuw\_order\_planner
+* tuw\_rqt\_ordermanager
 * tuw\_voronoi\_graph

 # System overview
 <img src="tuw_multi_robot/res/dataflow.png" alt="200 Robots in stage" width="400px" />

-This figure reprecents the current state and planed developments on the tuw\_multi\_robot framework.
-The framework is designed to cover all tools needed for an automated delivery system with autonomouos vehicles.
-In the current state of the system allows one to set goals for multiple vehicles using RViz or by a configuration file.
-In the future we also want to integrate an order mangement system which is capable to assign vehicles for specific deliveries and generates goals for the multi robot route planner.
+This figure represents the current state and planned developments on the tuw\_multi\_robot framework.
+The framework is designed to cover all tools needed for an automated delivery system with autonomous vehicles.
+The current state of the system allows one to set goals for multiple vehicles using RViz, a configuration file, or an order mangement system which is capable to assign vehicles for specific deliveries and generates goals for the multi robot route planner.
 The green boxes show already existing modules while the red boxes are not yet implmented/released.
 The system provides a simple local motion controller for all robots, which allows a high number (> 100) of vehicles to be controlled in real time using stage.
 Furthermore, the design allows the usage of existing individual controllers such as DWA implmented in move_base.

 ## tuw\_multi\_robot\_demo
 Contains launch and config files to run a sample demo.